 Each day, the Telegraph Herald is recapping changes in local COVID-19 testing and recovery.
 Friday’s developments included:

-- In Wisconsin, there were 511 new cases reported Friday, pushing the total to 14,396.
-Nine additional deaths were reported, so that total stands at 496.
-The state reports 2,259 people are hospitalized.
+- Statewide, there were 538 new cases in the 24-hour stretch, pushing the total to 44,580.
+Ten additional related deaths were reported, so that total stood at 867.

 - In Wisconsin, three more cases were reported in Grant County, moving its tally to 320 on Thursday.
 Lafayette County added two new cases for a total of 105.
 Crawford and Iowa counties were unchanged at 56 and 62, respectively.

 - Statewide, another 832 new cases were reported Friday.
 The state’s total was 52,940.
 Fifteen additional related deaths also were recorded, so that toll stood at 934.

 - In Illinois, one additional case was reported by Jo Daviess County, moving the county’s count to 111.

 - Statewide, 1,941 new cases and 21 additional related deaths were reported Friday.
 The state’s totals moved to 178,837 cases and 7,495 deaths.